 - 1 ounce (30 ml) freshly squeezed lime juice

 - 1 ounce (30 ml) 1:1 simple syrup

 - Cucumber slice or lime wheel, to garnish

 - Fill a cocktail shaker with ice.

 - Pour in gin, lime juice, and simple syrup.

-- Shake well and strain into a coupe glass.
+- Shake well, until very cold, and strain into a coupe glass.

 - Garnish with cucumber or lime slice and serve.

 If you'd like, you can batch this recipe for a party.
 To make eight drinks, up to three hours before serving time, combine in a pitcher: two cups gin, one cup freshly squeezed lime juice, and one cup 1:1 simple syrup.
 Give it a good stir and refrigerate.
 To serve, divide among glasses and garnish individually.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.